Spirituality in the Perennial Wisdom Traditions

 Alan D. Berkowitz, Ph.D.

-Alan David Berkowitz has been a student at Wisdom’s Goldenrod Center for Philosophic Studies in Hector, N.Y. for over thirty years, where he studied the perennial wisdom traditions with Anthony Damiani and where he has taught classes and workshops, served on the Board of Directors, and lived as a resident.
+Alan David Berkowitz has been a student at Wisdoms Goldenrod Center for Philosophic Studies in Hector, N.Y. for over thirty years, where he studied the perennial wisdom traditions with its founder, Anthony Damiani, and where he has taught classes and workshops, served on the Board of Directors, and lived as a resident.
 He has also served as the Chairperson, Secretary and member of the Paul Brunton Philosophical Foundation.
-Towards the end of Paul Brunton’s life Alan served for a brief period of time as his personal assistant.
+Towards the end of Paul Bruntons life Alan served for a brief period of time as his personal assistant.
 He is a nationally recognized expert in the fields of drug prevention, social norms, sexual assault prevention, and prejudice reduction and has won five national awards for his work in these areas.
-In addition to Wisdom’s Goldenrod, and Anthony Damiani, Alan is connected to the work of Trigueirinho in Brazil and Raphael in Italy.
-He has offered lectures and workshops at the Figueira community in Brazil, Sancta Sophia Seminary in Talequah, Oklahoma, the Philosopher’s Stone Book Store in Columbus, Ohio, the Open Center in New York City, the Ithaca Jung Society, and at the Rochester Folk Art Guild.
+In addition to Wisdoms Goldenrod and Anthony Damiani, Alan and his wife Gran are connected to the work of Trigueirinho in Brazil, Carol Parish-Harrah in the United States, Boulent in Turkey, and Raphael in Italy.
+Alan has offered lectures and workshops at the Figueira community in Brazil, Sancta Sophia Seminary in Tahlequah, Oklahoma, the Philosophers Stone Book Store in Columbus, Ohio, Ashram Vidya in Italy, the Open Center in New York City, the Ithaca Jung Society, the Rochester Folk Art Guild and at numerous Churches and faith communities.

 1. An Introduction to Jungian Depth Psychology in Light of Spiritual Teachings.
 Jungian psychology provides important tools for the psychological development that is an integral part of spiritual seeking.
 This seminar provides a basic overview of important Jungian ideas and addresses their philosophical and spiritual implications.